 Study: Women with Heart Disease Ignoring Exercise Guidelines

-More than 42 million American women live with some form of cardiovascular disease, reports the Centers for Disease Control and Prevention and it's the leading cause of death among American women, according to the American College of Cardiology.
+More than 42 million American women live with some form of cardiovascular disease, reports the Centers for Disease Control and Prevention and it's the leading cause of death among American women, according to the American Heart Association.
 But many aren’t getting the exercise they need to help prevent complications like heart attack and stroke.
 In fact, the number of women who aren’t physically active is quite high and growing, according to a study in JAMA Open Network.

 More than 50 percent of women in a major study weren’t exercising enough, despite the fact that heart disease is the number one cause of death among American women.
 And the number of women who get little to no exercise is growing, researchers from Johns Hopkins Medicine found.
 The researchers analyzed self-reported data from the U.S. Agency for Healthcare Research and Quality’s Medical Expenditure Panel Survey, conducted between 2006 and 2015 and included 18,000 women with heart disease, ages 18 and 75.

 “Can’t say I’m surprised with Hopkins’ findings,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “Women lead busy lives.
 Many have careers, take care of their home, raise their children and care for elderly relatives.
 Sometimes there’s just not enough hours in the day for women to exercise, so it falls off their to-do list.”

 Unfortunately, a sedentary lifestyle is linked to a higher risk for a heart attack and other risk factors such as coronary artery disease, type 2 diabetes, obesity, high blood pressure and high cholesterol.